CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

    ![](Images/4.png)

-1. Now select **Groups & Sites** to configure priacy, access control and other settings to protect label.
+1. Now select **Groups & Sites** to configure priacy, access control and other settings to protect label, leave the setting as default

 1. Under the **Azure Purview assets (preview)** check the below option, click on **Next** then review the settings and click **Create**.